Russian Germans in North America: Culture

-Memory

-During the 1970s, Dr. Kenneth Rock, a professor of history at Colorado State University, collected 60 oral histories of Russian German immigrants and their descendants as part of the "Germans from Russia in Colorado" Study Project.
+During the 1970s, Kenneth Rock, a professor of history at Colorado State University, collected 60 oral histories of Russian German immigrants and their descendants as part of the "Germans from Russia in Colorado" Study Project.
 He documented life in the ethnic German communities in Russia, the immigration experience, work and social life in the United States, and interaction between the Russian-German communities and the wider society in both Russia and the United States.
-They were often described as looking like Russians but sounding like Germans.

 Canada

 Background

 In addition to the large population of Germans from Russia that settled on the American prairie, many also settled in the Canadian West.
 In the early 1870s, the Canadian government had begun to create promotional programs in Europe to entice settlers to the largely-unsettled western areas in what would become Alberta, Saskatchewan, Manitoba, and British Columbia.
 Public policy also served to attract immigration following the passage of the federal Dominion Lands Act of 1872, which provided free grants of homesteads to those who settled on the Canadian prairie.
 In the early 20th century, many immigrants moved from the United States to Canada in search of inexpensive land and greater social autonomy.
-Those German-American immigrants brought not only their experience working on the American plains but also their accrued wealth, which gave a much needed boost to the economy of Western Canada.
+Those German-American immigrants brought not only their experience working on the American plains but also their accrued wealth, which boosted the economy of western Canada.